anastasiaalt/blackjack/README.md

               5) if yes, repeat #4

-Each player and dealer is going to be it's own section Thinking you are going to keep player's hands as ULs and add LIs with the individual cards to them as an organizing structure You add and remove these LIs with their values as you select options
+Each player and dealer is going to be it's own section

+Thinking you are going to keep player's hands as ULs and add LIs with the individual cards to them as an organizing structure

+You add and remove these LIs with their values as you select options

 Some kind of basic buttons where you declare "Hit" and "Stay" to add cards and pass to next player respectively

+Do the whole bank as a section on the left, use the purse logic....

+NEXT Steps:

+1) Set up the DOM and get a basic HTML outline of the page
+2) Make all the cards and the players
+3) Make the bank
+4) Work on the logic functions in Javascript / jQuery